Keep Maine Healthy

 Under Keep Maine Healthy,

 - The State will allow adults who obtain and receive a negative COVID-19 test from a specimen taken no longer than 72 hours prior to arrival to forgo the 14-day quarantine upon arrival in Maine.
 This test indicates that, even when coming from areas with a higher prevalence of the disease than Maine’s, such visitors are unlikely to have COVID-19 and to spread it to Maine residents and other visitors.
 Individuals may be tested in Maine, but they must quarantine while awaiting the results.

 - Maine is strongly urging visitors to “Know Before You Go,” and be tested and receive results in their home state before traveling to Maine, which will allow them to take appropriate action depending on the result.
 Websites like Get Tested COVID-19 show local testing options nationwide.

-- The State is exempting residents from the following states from the testing and 14-day quarantine requirement for travel and lodging: Vermont and New Hampshire (effective June 26) and Connecticut, New York and New Jersey (effective July 3), and Massachusetts (effective Sept.
-23).
+- The State is exempting residents from the following states from the testing and 14-day quarantine requirement for travel and lodging: Vermont, New Hampshire.
+(Exemptions for Connecticut, New York and New Jersey ended Nov.
+4, 2020.
+The exemption for Massachusetts ends Nov.
+16, 2020.)
 When adjusted for population, the prevalence of active cases of COVID-19 in these states is similar or better to that in Maine.
 Maine considers a number of quantitative and qualitative measures in making this determination, which is designed to protect public health.
 The State will continue to evaluate exemptions based on public health information.

 - People who are not Maine or exempted states must complete a Certificate of Compliance form indicating they have received a negative COVID-19 test result, that they will quarantine in Maine for 10 days, or that they have already completed their quarantine in Maine.